-We ask that you take photos to document your event and upload them to the International Permaculture Day Instagram, Facebook and Twitter using the #permacultureday hashtag.
-We also ask that you write up a short report with a photo of your event so it can be uploaded onto the website as a record of what happened in 2018.
+We ask that you take photos to document your event and upload them to the International Permaculture Day Instagram, Facebook and Twitter using the #internationalpermacultureday hashtag.

-Ensure that if we intending to fundraise that we have met all legal obligations in our area.
+Ensure that if we intend to fundraise we have met all legal obligations in our area.

 Some IPD events are free to attend.
 Others levy a charge:

 - in the form of a suggested donation

-- some simply have a donations can on the entry table
+- some simply have a donation can on the entry table

 - some events use IPD to raise funds for Permaculture Australia’s charitable donations and grants body, Permafund

 - others collect donations, retain a portion to fund their next IPD event and donate the rest to a project in their home country or abroad.

 There may be fundraising opportunities through the sales of books and products.
-The organising permaculture group might negotiate a commission on sales for its own benefit if sales are to be done by authors, organisations or commercial entities.
+The organising permaculture group might negotiate a commission on sales if sales are to be done by authors, organisations or commercial entities.

-If our event is to be of larger scale such that it attracts a significant number of people, manufacturers or distributors of relevant products or technologies might agree to exhibit in exchange for a modest donation.
+If our event is to be of a larger scale such that it attracts a significant number of people, manufacturers or distributors of relevant products or technologies might agree to exhibit in exchange for a donation.

 Other community organisations might have a table at the event, however where these are not-for-profit they are not charged a fee.

 The IPD coordinating organisation is maintained by volunteers and is unfunded.
-Tithing a portion of the donations you collect to the organisation helps keep the website online and meets the other expenses of organising the international event.
+Contributing a portion of the donations you collect to the organisation helps keep the website online and meets the other expenses of organising the international event.

-Money collected by a permaculture organisations should be passed on to the treasurer for banking so that it can be accounted for.
-It is not appropriate for individuals to keep money intended for local group or permaculture activities.
+Money collected by a permaculture organisation should be passed on to the treasurer for banking so that it can be accounted for.
 It can be a good idea to have one person in charge of money.

 How will your IPD event run?

 Have you developed a schedule for the different elements of the event?